 - If you are a secondary teacher, Britannica School Middle and High, Opposing ViewPoints and Explora for High School are excellent choices.

 5. Conduct a search on the topic chosen using at least two of the resources.
-Identify the resources you used and place them in your word processing document.
+Identify the resources you used and place them in your Google Doc.

-6. Create a table or chart in your word processing document to compare/contrast the information found in the MeL resources you selected for:
+6. Create a table or chart in your Google Doc to compare/contrast the information found in the MeL resources you selected for:

 Addressing the ISTE Standards For Educators